Attaching arbitrary IP addresses using one.vm.attachnic

 I can see this being a major issue for hypervisors not enforcing VLAN or bridge isolation (ie. configuring all VM in the same VLAN).
 It can typically be used by a user to grab an existing IP address from the network (such as gateway address or IP addresses assigned to other VMs).

-#5 Updated by Ruben S. Montero over 7 years ago
+#5 Updated by Ruben S. Montero about 8 years ago

 Well, I was thinking exactly the same when I wrote my last comment.

 - first, we need a way to have "network-less" NICs.
 This can be done with MAC (as in NIC=[MAC="00:01.."]).
 This can be limited with the RESTRICTED attributes.